 Public Safety conducts monthly inspections of all common areas within the resident hall facilities for fire extinguishers, exit signs, exit doors, trash, improper storage and other safety violations.
-During the Christmas and Spring Breaks, each resident hall individual rooms are inspected for Prohibited Items listed below.
+During the winter and spring breaks, each resident hall individual rooms are inspected for Prohibited Items listed below.
 These inspections are documented and all violations are reported to the Residence Life Staff for proper follow up.
 Any immediate safety violations are corrected at the time of the inspection.
 During the summer, all resident hall rooms are inspected by Facilities Services for damages and needed repairs.

 Fire Safety Equipment